SIGANN/LAW-XVII-2023/README.md

 NB: Only edit the files under `pages/`, since these are the ones used by the build script.
 Any HTML files in the repository root will be overwritten on deployment.

+NB: The two branches have been cleaned up to avoid confusion.
+Now the directory structure (`pages/`, `images/`, etc.) only lives on this branch (the `main` branch) and gets flattened during build.
+The live page at `gh-pages` does not have an directories, and thus paths to, e.g., images from any html pages should not specify a directory, just the base file name.